sumit-mishra/GildedRose-Refactoring-Kata/README.md

 5 - It led to creational design pattern
 6 - Remove duplicate codes
 ```

 ![GildedRoseInventory](https://github.com/sumit-mishra/GildedRose-Refactoring-Kata/assets/14976827/6f11d44e-c9fb-41a5-b8a2-5eabc21548ae)

+InventoryItem is a wrapper around Item with default behaviour.

 ### Possible Improvements

-- Introducing category and linking each inventory item to a category would be more resilient to change
+- Introducing category and linking each inventory item to a category would be more resilient to further change